-The best retail companies consistently expand the revenues they generate from the products they sell.
-Retailers can increase sales both by building more stores in new locations and boosting sales at their existing stores.
+The best retail companies consistently expand the revenue they generate from the products they sell.
+Retailers can increase sales both by building more stores in new locations and by boosting sales at existing stores.

-Same-store sales or comparable-store sales is a retail-specific revenue metric that evaluates revenue growth for stores that have been in business for at least a year.
+Same-store sales, or comparable-store sales, is a retail-specific revenue metric that evaluates revenue growth for stores in business for at least a year.
 The best retailers produce strong same-store sales numbers and robust overall sales growth.

-A retailer can generate revenue but still not be profitable.
-Most retailers can lower prices or offer promotions that persuade more people to buy more things, but if their prices are too low, then they lose money on each sale.
+A retailer can generate revenue but remain unprofitable.
+Most retailers can lower prices or offer promotions that persuade more people to buy more things, but if their prices are too low, they lose money on each sale.

-The top retail companies have loyal customers who are willing to pay premium prices, and these companies also are able to minimize costs in order to maximize profits.
-Investors should be cautious about buying shares in retailers that struggle to increase their earnings as measured both by the earnings' absolute values and earnings per share.
+The top retail companies have loyal customers willing to pay premium prices, and these companies can also minimize costs to maximize profits.
+Investors should be cautious about buying shares in retailers that struggle to increase their earnings as measured by absolute values and earnings per share.

-Much of the retail business is seasonal, with many retailers doing a large part of their business for the year during the holiday season in November and December.
-Strong holiday sales can make up for weaker business conditions at other times of the year.
+Much retail business is seasonal, and many retailers do a large part of their annual business during the holiday season in November and December.
+Strong holiday sales can compensate for weaker business conditions at other times of the year.
 Many retailers also offer lucrative promotions to shoppers during the holidays to further boost their seasonal sales.

-While the end of the calendar year is most commonly the high season for retailers, it's not the only one.
-For instance, retailers that focus on younger shoppers typically see big spikes in sales during the back-to-school season.
+Although the end of the calendar year is most commonly the high season for retailers, it's not the only one.
+For instance, retailers focused on younger shoppers typically see big spikes in sales during the back-to-school season.

 In addition to knowing a retailer's number of stores and its locations, investors can pay attention to retailers' real estate holdings.
 Retailers that maintain networks of physical stores may have extensive real estate assets.

-While maintaining and improving stores can be costly, the retail floor, back rooms, and other spaces that retailers own or lease have value.
+While maintaining and improving stores can be costly, the retail floor, backrooms, and other spaces retailers own or lease have value.
 Even when a company's retail operations aren't particularly profitable, the value of its underlying real estate can comprise a huge portion of the company's overall worth.

 Investors can also evaluate how efficiently a retail company uses its real estate.
 Computing metrics such as sales per square foot can indicate how profitably a retailer leverages the space it owns to sell its products.

-Retail companies previously had either physical stores or sold their goods online but rarely both.
-Today many companies have both e-commerce portals and brick-and-mortar locations.
+Previously, retail companies either had physical stores or sold their goods online, rarely both.
+Today, many companies have both e-commerce portals and brick-and-mortar locations.

-As e-commerce has increasingly gained popularity, many retailers' online sales are growing much faster than their overall sales.
-The best retailers use their networks of stores to their advantage by offering services such as in-store pickup and local delivery.
-Retail businesses without a strong online presence are likely to have increasing difficulty competing with their peers.
+As e-commerce has increasingly gained popularity, many retailers' online sales have grown much faster than their overall sales.
+The best retailers use their network of stores to their advantage by offering services such as in-store pickup and local delivery.
+Retail businesses without a strong online presence will likely have increasing difficulty competing with their peers.